The High Street of Religious Orders

 Today, the largest cultural foundation in Belgium, Davidsfonds honours Vliebergh by naming their literature award for young writers the “Vlieberghprijs“.

-Today, the building standing on the exact spot is the Research & Development department of the KU Leuven (Cathholic University of Leuven).
+Today, the building standing on the exact spot are the Research & Development department of the KU Leuven (Cathholic University of Leuven) and the student housing Residentie Mgr.
+Karel Cruysberghs.